Let's Go Karaoke!: Reading play

 A reading play of Let's Go Karaoke! was performed at Tokorozawa Sakura Town in Tokorozawa, Saitama on December 19, 2021.
 The performance starred Taichi Ichikawa as Satomi, Takuya Eguchi as Kyouji, and Kenta Miyake as Kyouji's boss.
 A Let's Go Karaoke-themed pop-up cafe was hosted at the EJ Anime Theater in Shinjuku, Tokyo from December 4 to 26, 2021, to promote the reading play.

 Live-action film

 A live-action film adaptation, directed by Nobuhiro Yamashita and written by Akiko Nogi, premiered on January 12, 2024.
 It had been scheduled to be released in 2023, but was delayed.
-The film stars Jun Saitō as Satomi and Go Ayano as Kyouji.
+The film stars Jun Saitō as Satomi and Go Ayano as Kyouji and won the Nippon Cinema Award of the 24th Nippon Connection film festival.

 Anime

 An anime television adaptation of the author's works, encapsulating this series alongside Captivated, by You, was announced on October 17, 2024.
 It is produced by Doga Kobo and directed by Asami Nakatani, with Yukiko Tsukahara serving as assistant director, Yoshimi Narita writing series scripts, Mai Matsūra designing the characters, and Takurō Iga composing the music.
 The series aired from July 24 to September 25, 2025, on AT-X and other networks.
 The opening theme song is "Howl", performed by Ayumu Imazu.
 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.